-On 20 June, join us for an ICVA/PHAP webinar on "How do NGOs navigate shrinking civil society space", and hear from NGOs and different actors’ on current challenges and trends regarding civil society space.
-The webinar will provide an opportunity to have a broader discussion on how to connect and collaborate with other actors already working on shrinking space, possible counterstrategies, and ways forward.
+On 20 June, the ICVA/PHAP webinar on "How do NGOs navigate shrinking civil society space", allowed us to hear from NGOs and different actors’ on current challenges and trends regarding civil society space.
+The webinar provided an opportunity to have a broader discussion on how to connect and collaborate with other actors already working on shrinking space, possible counterstrategies, and ways forward.

-This webinar will aim at answering the following questions:
+This webinar aimed at answering the following questions:

 - What measures are being put in place to restrict the operations of NGOs and how are humanitarian NGOs affected?